SB-2041Neutral knit set

 Apparel & Accessories / Clothing / Shirts & Tops / Sweaters

 "We thought our catalog was clean.
-StoreBeam showed us the machine-readable layer was still inconsistent across most of the store."
+The audit showed the machine-readable layer was still inconsistent across most of the store."

 Every plan starts with readiness scoring and issue detection, then expands into enrichment and monitoring as the catalog gets larger and the workflow gets more operational.